harrycresswell/harry/content/writing/25-01-31-the-evolution-of-now-pages/index.md

 I expect the key to making it work is figuring out a simple system that makes posting these “now” updates as frictionless as possible.
 Realistically, that’s the only way I’m likely stick with it, but I guarantee that’s easier said than done.

 Before I get deep in the weeds with that, the first step is to change how my /now page functions.
-Make it act more like a blog, and less like a boring transient page which rarely gets updated.
+Make it act more like a blog, and less like a boring transient page which rarely ever gets updated.

 [^1]: [Adam](https://notes.neatnik.net/2025/01/everything-is-a-web-page) and [Cory](https://coryd.dev/posts/2025/most-pages-are-actually-posts/) also have some interesting thoughts on which pages to syndicate.